-Canaliculitis is an inflammation of the lacrimal canaliculus.
-It is an uncommon condition, which is often challenging to the ophthalmologist as it is frequently misdiagnosed and very difficult to be completely eradicated.
+Canaliculitis is inflammation of the lacrimal canaliculus.
+It is an uncommon condition which ophthalmologists frequently misdiagnose.
+The condition is challenging to eradicate.
 The condition may be misdiagnosed and treated as conjunctivitis, blepharitis, dacryocystitis, mucocele, and chalazion, thus leading to prolonged morbidity to the patient.
-Harrison’s Principles of Internal Medicine has described it as the ‘most misdiagnosed disease.'
+In Harrison’s Principles of Internal Medicine, authors describe it as the "most misdiagnosed disease."
 Von Graefe was the first person to recognize the cause of canaliculitis as an infectious entity.

-Traditionally, Actinomyces israeli was thought to be the organism responsible for canaliculitis, causing this condition to be variously named as Streptothrix canaliculitis or Streptothricosis.
-This organism was earlier classified as a fungus but is now considered an obligate or facultative anaerobic Gram-positive bacillus.
-Recent studies, however, demonstrate an increased incidence of Staphylococci and Streptococci.
+Traditionally, Actinomyces israelii was thought to be the organism responsible for canaliculitis, causing this condition to be variously named as streptothrix canaliculitis or streptothricosis.
+This organism was earlier classified as a fungus but is now considered an obligate or facultative anaerobic gram-positive Bacillus.
+Recent studies, however, demonstrate an increased incidence of Staphylococcus and Streptococcus.
 Many other organisms like Eikenella, Lactococcus, Nocardia, and fungi also have been isolated from patients with canaliculitis.
-Studies have demonstrated that Pseudomonas aeroginosa is the most common organism isolated in plug-associated canaliculitis; whereas, other studies implicate Hemophilus sp, Actinomyces sp along with Pseudomonas.
+Studies have demonstrated that Pseudomonas aeruginosa is the most common organism isolated in plug-associated canaliculitis; whereas, other studies implicate Hemophilus species, Actinomyces species along with Pseudomonas.

 Canaliculitis is a relatively uncommon disease.
 Studies have demonstrated that it accounts for up to 2% to 4% of lacrimal diseases.
 It can occur at any age ranging from 5 years to 90 years, and the mean age has been estimated to be about 59 years.
 Most studies have found a female preponderance.
 This could be due to hormonal factors which can affect tear production rendering the canaliculus prone to microbial invasion.
 Use of cosmetics and clogging of the canaliculi by cosmetic particles have been postulated in some as a cause.
 Secondary plug-related canaliculitis also is seen more commonly in females, probably because of a larger number of female patients who are treated with plug placement for dry eye symptoms.
 Most studies have found a higher incidence of involvement of the lower canaliculus.

-Because of the varying presentation of this condition, Canaliculitis may be misdiagnosed, or there may be a delay in diagnosis.
+Because of the varying presentation of this condition, canaliculitis may be misdiagnosed, or there may be a delay in diagnosis.
 The symptoms are usually unilateral.
 Patients may present with watering, discharge, a pouting punctum, or a medial canthal swelling; these symptoms may be confused with chronic conjunctivitis, inflamed chalazion or acute dacryocystitis.
 Mattering on the eyelids, expression of yellowish granules, concretions, and stones by massage are other presentations.
-These yellowish granules are called sulfur granules, and they are thought to be caused by Actinomyces sp.
-Some studies have shown that watering and ocular discomfort are the commonest symptoms whilst other studies found ocular discharge to be the most common presentation.
-Other additional symptoms may be seen in secondary canaliculitis such as intermittent blood-stained tears, blood-tinged discharge, or presence of a mass protruding from the punctum.
+These yellowish granules are called sulfur granules, and they are thought to be caused by Actinomyces species.
+Some studies have shown that watering and ocular discomfort are the most typical symptoms while other studies found ocular discharge to be the most common presentation.
+One may see other additional symptoms in secondary canaliculitis such as intermittent blood-stained tears, blood-tinged discharge, or presence of a mass protruding from the punctum.

 Clinical examination in cases of canaliculitis should include slit lamp examination of the upper and lower puncta, medial canthal area, conjunctival fornices, and lacrimal syringing.
 Although the diagnosis of canaliculitis is clinical in most cases, supportive investigations would help to confirm the diagnosis or assist in making a conclusive diagnosis in patients with ambiguous symptoms.